Language-Research-Technology/ldaca-website/content/news/posts/ldaca-metadata-ecosystem-eresearch-2022/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide14.png' alt=' ' title='Slide: 14' border='1'  width='85%%'/>

-The RO-Crate standard also strongly recommends that JSON metadata is supplemented with an HTML preview - above we show what that looks like for a PARADISEC item.
+The RO-Crate standard also strongly recommends that {{< glossary_link display="JSON" id="json" >}} metadata is supplemented with an HTML preview - above we show what that looks like for a PARADISEC item.
 This is a screenshot of an HTML view of a PARADISEC Item generated using [an HTML rendering tool for RO-Crate](https://github.com/UTS-eResearch/ro-crate-html-js).
 The important point here is that this is a _generic_ viewer that can understand any RO-Crate.
 It may not be glamorous but it could be included in an archive as a way to provide human-readable access in the absence of portals that are data-specific (but cost money to build and maintain).

 </section>